 Beyond Academic Promise

 CMC actively recruits a diverse group of students from around the world.
 In the application process it is important to provide information that helps us understand your personal background as well as your academic preparation.
 As a selective college, we are interested in knowing who you are, what is important to you, and what you have accomplished outside of the classroom.
-Your essay, extracurricular activities, short answer response, interview and/or video response are perfect opportunities to highlight these aspects and show us how you can contribute to the CMC community.
+Your essay, extracurricular activities, short answer response, interview and/or video response are perfect opportunities to highlight these aspects and show us how you can contribute to and benefit from the CMC community and mission.

 While interviews are not required, they are highly recommended.
 All homeschooled applicants are required to interview.
 Interviews for CMC are evaluative and are a part of your application.
 The interview allows you to tell us more about your personal background, as well as your accomplishments, talents, and goals.
 The interview process also provides you with a valuable opportunity to understand the CMC experience through a one-on-one interview with an Admission Officer, Senior Interviewer or Alumni Interviewer.
 If possible, we recommend scheduling an interview on- or off-campus.
 Interviews typically last about 30 minutes.
 To schedule an interview, please visit cmc.edu/admission/visit.